Randy Starks: Coaching career

 Starks is pursuing a master's degree from Georgetown University which he expects to finish up in the fall of 2022.

 Starks coached football at Virginia's Manassas Park High School in 2020, as offensive and defensive line coach, and in 2021 as head coach.
 He resigned in August 2022 ahead of the school cancelling its upcoming season.
 He then worked at LaGrange College in LaGrange, Georgia as the defensive line coach.
-Starks is now the head football coach at Eureka College in Eureka, Illinois.
+Starks was the head football coach at Eureka College in Eureka, Illinois.
+In 2026, Starks became the defensive line coach for the University of Maryland Terrapins.

 Legal issues

 On May 24, 2009, Starks was arrested on Ocean Drive in South Beach, Miami after his vehicle made contact with a traffic officer during the busy Memorial Day Weekend festivities.
 All charges were dropped in July 2009.

 In November 2016, Starks prevailed in a civil suit against the arresting officer after a jury determined that he was not liable for the events occurring during the traffic stop on May 24, 2009.